ansys/pydpf-core/docs/source/user_guide/xmlfiles.rst

 elements have Linux-specific versus Windows-specific child elements.

 .. caution::
-	To ensure that the DPF software operates correctly, modify this XML file carefully.
+	To ensure that DPF operates correctly, modify this XML file carefully.
 All paths specified in this XML file must adhere to the path conventions of the respective operating system.
 For Linux paths, use forward slashes (/).
 For Windows paths, use backward slashes (\\).